ARMmbed/mbed-os-5-docs/docs/tools/mbed_cli_2/use.md

 ## Iterative builds on configured projects

-To perform an iterative build on a previously configured project:
+If you have already made a build for the Mbed target and toolchain that you're using, `compile` will perform an iterative build.

+To force a rebuild of the project, include the --clean argument:

 ```
-mbed-tools compile
+mbed-tools compile -m <target> -t <toolchain> --clean
 ```

 ## Flashing the built program